anya-forger/anya-forger.github.io/README.md

 An Example Website made for Modern Web Development Guided Project, one of the courses in NTNU CSIE Camp 2022.

+> DISCLAIMER
-> Disclaimer
+>
 > All the images are from [SPY x FAMILY](https://spy-family.net/).
+>
-> We do not own the rights to the images, and only use them for educational purposes.
+> We do not own the rights to the images and only use them for educational purposes.

 ## Setup